MURobotics/GZROS-Software-Tutorials/README.md

 ## Method 2 (free for non-engineering students): Using Virtual Box Software

+### Disclaimer: This is emperically the least efficient method (at least for OSX).
+For those without any experience within Virtual Machine optimization and have little experience connecting graphical drivers to your VM.
+We'd recommend this option only if you have experience with virtual machines AND know how to optimize them.

+### Part 1: Install Virtual Box
+By following this [link](https://www.virtualbox.org/wiki/Downloads), we should be able to begin the process for setting up Virtual Box.
+Be sure to select the correct version for your Operating System.

+**Note:** For those using OSX, your privacy and security setting might stop you from running the installation.
+If you receive an error that claims it's an 'unidentified developer' while attempting to install Virtual Box, go to your settings page.
+Select the Settings option that says 'security and privacy', then press the general tab.
+When you attempt to install it again, you should see an option pop-up that states your installer was blocked, select 'allow anyways' and you should be able to proceed.

+### Part 2: Creating the Virtual Environment

+#### Step 1: Installing the Environment

+#### Step 2: Importing the Installed Environment

+### Part 3: Launching the Virtual Environment

+### Part 4: Launching the Simulation

 ## Method 3 (free and recommended for non-engineering students, less setup): Using Docker Natively
 Throughout these tutorials we'll be developing and testing using these technologies: